Foundation Cracks: When to Worry

 Older homes often have foundation walls constructed of 16" x 8" x 8" concrete blocks, also known as concrete masonry units (CMUs).
 These are joined by mortar to form a single block wall.
 Newer homes often have foundation walls constructed from poured concrete and reinforced with steel bars.
 These can sometimes have the look of a brick wall, but this is a purely aesthetic effect achieved with the mold that held the concrete when it was in its liquid form.

 In this article, we've outlined some of the most common types of foundation cracks you may find in your basement walls.
-We'll explain what's normal, what's not - and when you should be concerned.
+We'll explain what normal foundation cracks are, what's not - and when you should be concerned.

 Shrinkage Cracks in Poured Basement Walls